 Roman Cuicul is considered one of the most outstanding of all the Roman urban centres in the entire Maghreb: a spectacularly preserved example of Imperial Roman town planning, specifically adapted to an unusual triangular hillside setting.
 Situated at 900m above sea level, Djémila contains an impressive array of full-height forum temples, basilicas, triumphal arches and houses, a Byzantine baptistery, Roman theatre and bathhouses.
 We also explore the spectacular range of mosaics in the small site museum.

 In the late afternoon we journey south for approximately 2.5 hours to Batna, capital of the Aurès Massif, the Algerian continuation of the Moroccan Atlas Mountains.
-(Overnight Batna) BLD
+(Overnight Timgad) BLD

-Day 6: Friday 18 March, Batna – Balcons de Ghoufi – Biskra – Sidi Oqba – El Kantara – Batna
+Day 6: Friday 19 April, Timgad – Balcons de Ghoufi – Biskra – Sidi Oqba – El Kantara – Timgad

 - Gorge of Tighanimine and Les Balcons de Ghoufi (Canyon de Ghoufi)

 - Mosque of Sidi Oqba

 Today we explore the hinterland of Batna, including the glorious Aurès Mountains.
 In the morning we drive south to the beautiful gorge of Tighanimine and the Balcons de Ghoufi.
 This stunning mountainous region is known for its plunging gorges, twisting canyons and the lush date palm plantations which sit on the valley floor.
 From a scenic lookout point we may view the villages of traditional houses, constructed in local stone, which cling to the surrounding hillsides.